emonm/AndroidPhotoFilters/README.md

 }
 ```

-4. You can apply single filter too on bitmap.
+4. Apply desired filter on to bitmap image.
 ```java
 // Accessing single filter...
 Bitmap bitmap = your_bitmap_;